Fit but Not Ready? Why Your Fitness Isn't Enough Today

 3. Training Too Hard on Low Readiness Days Increases Risk

 This mismatch is what separates fit professionals who get injured or stagnate from athletes who steadily improve.
+The contrast post on readiness vs fitness draws this distinction more precisely and explains what it means for how training should be applied day to day.

 Real World Examples of Being Fit but Not Ready